electron/electronjs.org-old/public/bower_components/basecoat/README.md

 # Basecoat sites

-A set of SCSS partials that work with the existing [Primer](https://github.com/primer/primer) toolkit to create resuable code and design patterns for GitHub's marketing sites.
+A set of SCSS partials that work with the existing [Primer](https://github.com/primer/primer) toolkit to create reusable code and design patterns for GitHub's marketing sites.

 ## Getting Started